X

 • Stressed plants are more prone to pests and diseases.
 Monitor plants and consider pulling them if they become overwhelmed so the rest of the garden is not infected.

-• During the monsoon season and more humid months of July and August, plants may emerge from dormancy.
+• Plants may emerge from dormancy during the monsoon season and more humid months of July and August.

 Adjust Expectations for Summer Gardening in Arizona